seth121500/Telegram-Chatbot-LLM/README.md

 Simple History - Done

-Stable Diffusion add-on - Not Done
+Stable Diffusion add-on - Working but not how I want it to

 More long-term/complex memory - Not Done